Skip to product information

 28

-Join professor Ozoz Sokoh's for a deep dive into the details and nuances of Nigerian food and culture, through the lens of cassava/manioc/yuca, exploring classic and contemporary recipes found in her debut cookbook, Chop Chop: Cooking the Food of Nigeria
+Join professor and author Ozoz Sokoh for a deep dive into the details and nuances of Nigerian food and culture, through the lens of cassava/manioc/yuca, exploring classic and contemporary recipes found in her debut cookbook, Chop Chop: Cooking the Food of Nigeria

 Cassava and cassava products are essential to life and daily living for the majority of Nigerians across all spheres of society, despite the fact that cassava is a fairly recent import to Nigeria (and Africa in general).